MehediAhamed/Proteus-3-bit-binary-calculator/README.md

-Input binary number and see reult of multiplication.
+Input binary number and see result of multiplication.